What is Comscore?

 If you're under contract to have your traffic assigned to another network for a period of time, we don't want to encourage you to break your contract.
 However, your contract, as well as current traffic assignment, may be hurting your ability to earn in the long run.
 If you're with one of the few networks who require this, drop us a note and we'll be happy to analyze your income and see if you'd make more money overall by switching away from that network when your contract ends.

 Ultimately, you should be selfish with your TAL.
 You should assign it to the network that can make you the most difference in your blog income.
-If it's currently assigned to a network that's only running in one ad space on your site, or that isn't making you much money, then you might be better served (and make more money) by sending it elsewhere.
+If it's currently assigned to a network that's only running in one ad space on your site, or that isn't making you much money, then you might be better served (and make more money) by assigning it elsewhere.

 Can I assign my traffic to multiple places?

 No. Your traffic can only be assigned to one company at a time.
 When you assign your traffic to a company for the first time, it's like you're walking into a big room full of tables.
 You go sit down at the table of the group where you've assigned your traffic.
 When you assign your traffic to AdThrive, you go sit at the AdThrive table.
 This lets advertisers know that your ads are backed by the AdThrive reputation for quality as part of the group at AdThrive table.
 If you then assign your traffic to a different company, it's as if you've stood up and moved to a different table and sat down there.
-You can't sit at two tables at once: you must sit at the table where your traffic is assigned.
+You can't sit at two tables at once — you must sit at the table where your traffic is assigned.

 What does the TAL allow AdThrive to do for me?